yashmadan123/mslearn-openai/Instructions/Labs/05-generate-images.md

 ### Task 2: Explore image generation in the DALL-E playground

-You can use the DALL-E playground in **Azure OpenAI Studio** to experiment with image generation.
+In this task, you will use the DALL-E playground in **Azure OpenAI Studio** to experiment with image generation.

 1. In the **Azure portal**, search for **OpenAI** and select **Azure OpenAI**.